Peripli/service-manager/docs/development/repositories-structure.md

     ├── go.mod                  # defines the module’s module path
     └── go.sum                  # containing the expected cryptographic hashes of the content of specific module versions

 **Note:** vendor folder is not checked out in scm.
-After cloning the repository `go mod vendor` is required.
+After cloning the repository `go get` is required.

 ## Peripli/service-broker-proxy